 During winter, heaters are a must to live comfortably in our homes.
 While there are many different types and models of heaters on the market, it is important to choose one that is right for your home.
 Some factors to consider when choosing a heater include the size of the room, the type of fuel used, and the level of maintenance required.
+Fortunately, a DIY solar furnace is a cost-efficient way of heating your home.

 The materials for this solar-powered heating system are inexpensive and easy to find.
 In total, the system costs less than $50 to build.
 That’s an incredible value for a heating system that can keep your home warm and comfortable all winter long.
 Plus, the unit runs on solar power, so you’ll save money on your energy bills, too.